usaid-cs/yesterday-i-learned/random.md

 1. The [Bengal delta / Ganges delta](https://en.wikipedia.org/wiki/Ganges_Delta) is the largest delta on Earth.
 1. You already have an account on GitLab :)
 1. There are *a lot* of people under the employment category "unremarkable man over 40".
-1. The sum of numbers from 0 to 36 happens to be 666.
 1. You and Linus Sebastian *and* the tech chap were in London at the same time.
 They were there for [some phone release thing](https://forums.oneplus.com/threads/win-a-trip-to-the-oneplus-6-launch-in-london.824809/).
 1. Search for JIRA issues with your name commented with `comment ~ 'dickhead'`.
 1. Russian gulags are not as lethal as Nazi concentration camps, says [this guy](https://www.quora.com/Why-is-Russian-gulag-so-rarely-mentioned-vs-German-labor-camps-despite-the-fact-that-a-lot-more-people-died-in-the-gulag-system?share=1).